matteopicciolini/PyFilm/README.md

 # PyFilm
-Small program that, given the master web address of a film, tracks down the .ts files in which the master has been divided and merges them into a single file.
+A Python application designed to identify and consolidate segmented .ts files associated with a given film, based on the provided master web address, into a unified file.

+This application has been developed solely for educational purposes and in no way encourages or supports the illegal download of digital materials.